Successful Businesses Are Led by Solid Empathetic Culture

 The repercussions of a company void of empathy are vast.
 A lack of employee engagement, internal conflicts, continual miscommunication, misuse of company resources, low retention, and high employee turnover are just a few.

-The same study also said that the employees are beginning to expect empathy from employers and are willing to change jobs to find it.
+The same study also said that employees are beginning to EXPECT empathy from employers and are willing to change jobs to find it.
 “82% of employees would consider leaving their job for a more empathetic organization.”

 Developing and fostering a culture of empathy takes a concerted effort and a willingness to continue to grow and change.
 There are many ways to start practicing empathy in your workplace.